djkoloski/crate_ideas/README.md

 This would require some library support, since every archived type would additionally need to archive to itself.
 However, they wouldn't necessarily be `ArchiveCopy` because they would still have non-ZST resolvers and perform work.

+## `progresso`

+One of the major puzzle pieces that remains unsolved for rkyv is progressive validation.
+This is essentially navigating through an archive and only validating the portions that you actually use.
+Solving this for the extreme general case of mutable access to progressively validated data is daunting at best and impossible at worst.
+Some example tricky cases:

+- Shared pointers cannot be verified to be located in a valid memory range because the first instance of the shared pointer may not have been encountered yet
+- Mutating the underlying memory is not safe unless you have a guarantee that there will no other references (`const` or `mut`) to the same region
+  - This requires that all subobjects be located in disjoint memory regions (which is part of what `bytecheck` ensures)

+API:
+- Obtain a progressive validator by wrapping a pointer to the root object
+- Progressive validators can be either `const` or `mut`, but neither can provide progressive mutable access
+- You can check the whole subobject with `bytecheck` and get back a reference to the archived object
+- Checking the whole subobject allows mutable access if checked with a mutable progressive validator
+- Accessing a specific field returns a subobject with the validation stepped and preserves the outer validator